wagenadl/leechem/README.md

 ## 3. Code

+The most convenient way to get started with the code might be by way of the ["demo.py" program](https://github.com/wagenadl/leechem/blob/master/demo.py)  or the ["demo.ipynb" notebook](https://github.com/wagenadl/leechem/blob/master/demo.ipynb), which is also available in ["Google Colab"](https://colab.research.google.com/github/wagenadl/leechem/blob/master/demo.ipynb).

 ### Python code - A very brief overview

 The python code relies mainly on sqlite to retrieve the data from the database.
 In an SQL environment, the typical process is